Two of the surviving stones close to the cairn. View from south west with cairn visible in the top left (Scale 1m).

-A triple stone row that measured 62m long and included seven small stones and numerous fallen and buried stones when first described in 1898 after robbing for a newtake wall was subsequently destroyed by afforestation in 1946.
-The row was orientated north to south and led from a cairn which still survives at its upper northern end.
+A triple stone row that originally measured 62m long and included seven small stones and numerous fallen and buried stones when first described in 1898 after robbing for a newtake wall.
+It was subsequently mutilated by afforestation in 1946, but at least eight stones remain.
+The row is orientated north to south and leads from a cairn at its northern end.
 There are several other cairns in the vicinity.

 Map showing the location of Soussons Down stone row.

 Plan of Soussons Down stone row (Source: GPS survey by Sandy Gerrard and Chris Jenkins).

 |Orientation: 172°||Altitude: 412m|

 |Straight (Yes or No) : ?||Sea View: No|